 Czech students would change all the corruption in the government and with the politicians.
 It is a well known issue in the Czech Republic.
 They have only been a Democracy for 21 years so they still have some issues to deal with concerning their political internal structure.

-What would you change about Czech Republic
+you change about Czech Republic

 Government/Politicians 49%